LivelyDismay/magnum-opus/faq.md

 Barring those two reasons, there are still a plethora of other reasons.
 [Auto Scanner](https://www.nexusmods.com/fallout4/mods/56255) can catch a ton of these.
 It is recommended you run your crashlog through this script (it's easy, you copy and paste the file, double click a thing, and press a button - no special knowledge required) and check the results.

 After all that, feel free to upload your crashlog to me on [Discord](https://discord.gg/yABEjwB).

 ---

+### I randomly have god mode / I take no damage or rads / my stamina doesn't drain anymore.
+What happened?

+Workshop Plus didn't uninitialize, apparently.
+Enter and exit workshop mode, that should fix it.
+Try not to open your Pipboy for a few seconds after exiting workshop mode.

+---